vajitsu/berserk.js/docs/getting-started.md

 ## Creating a Discord Application

 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications)
-2. Click on the `New Application` button
+2. Click on the `"New Application"` button
-3. Fill out the popup, then click "Create"
+3. Fill out the popup, then click `"Create"`

 Your Discord application has now been created!